exercism/docs/season-of-docs-proposal.md

 Everything is Open Source.
 Since launching in 2013 we have helped over 500,000 people become better programmers.

 Good communication is at the heart of Exercism.
-Our platform is based around mentoring where strangers help each other understand and fill knowledge gaps.
+The heart of our platform is mentoring, where strangers help each other understand and fill knowledge gaps, and where empathetic communication is essential.
-The product is also built by volunteers - so creating a fun, exciting and enticing place to build together is a key part of our mission, centered around empathy and kindness.
+The product is built by volunteers — so creating a fun, exciting and enticing place to build together is a key part of our mission.

 ## About your project